MrMewblesDev/ArcanumMind/README.md

 ArcanumMind is an intelligent Telegram bot designed to assist users with various tasks, provide information, and engage in dynamic, context-aware conversations powered by advanced Artificial Intelligence.
 The bot aims to offer a personalized and helpful experience, leveraging persistent data storage to maintain user and chat context across sessions.

+## 🚀 Architectural Upgrade in Progress

+**Please note:** The project is currently undergoing a major architectural migration from a synchronous stack (`pyTelegramBotAPI`, `sqlite3`) to a fully asynchronous stack (`aiogram 3`, `SQLAlchemy`).
+This will significantly improve performance and scalability.
+The current stable version can be found in the `main` branch or under the `v0.1-sync` tag.

 ## Features

 *   **AI-Powered Conversations:** Engage in natural language conversations with the bot, powered by the Google Gemini API.